a b o u t

 "Her music just speaks to your soul.
 She connects to what makes us human and it's refreshing to see a young artist who truly understands her target audience".

 Juliette Reilly is a pop-timist through and through.
-Armed with empowering lyrics and expertly produced anthems, the independent singer/songwriter is steadily carving out a space for herself as one of the industry’s sunniest voices.
+Armed with empowering lyrics and expertly-produced anthems, the independent singer/songwriter is steadily carving out a space for herself as one of the industry’s sunniest voices.
 Reilly’s career took flight when she won the SongDoor International Songwriting Contest with her debut single “Hero” in 2015.
+She grew up in NJ, and graduated Phi Beta Kappa, Magna Cum Laude from Muhlenberg College in 2016.

 She attracted even more attention when “Battle Cry,” a moving song she wrote for a YouTube series, went viral.
 And the rising star continued making positive moves with future releases.
 Her equally poignant ballad “I Am” attracted the attention of both the Red Shoe Movement - an organization dedicated to raising awareness about domestic abuse – and Project Semicolon.